Queensland women's rugby league team: Game 2

+Game 2 team was different to game 1 team.

 2009

 Played as a curtain raiser to the Round 19 NRL game between the Penrith Panthers and Canberra Raiders.

 2010

 2011

 Played as a curtain raiser to Game I of the 2011 State of Origin series.

 2012

 Played as a curtain raiser to the Round 16 NRL game between the Penrith Panthers and Parramatta Eels.